nekketsuuu/lambda2pi/README.md

 ## About

-`lambda2pi` is a toy program that converts a lambda-calculus term into pi-calculus term.
+`lambda2pi` is a toy program that converts a lambda-calculus term into a pi-calculus term.

 ## Usage & Syntax